mateolfig/cis4930-sp26-project-group-06/automated-data-pipeline/README.md

 ## Project Description

-This pipeline tracks daily weather conditions in Tallahassee and Miami for local planning and trend analysis.
+This pipeline tracks daily weather conditions in Tallahassee for local planning and trend analysis.
 It automatically fetches high temperature, low temperature, and precipitation from a public weather API once per run and stores the results in a local CSV.
 Running it repeatedly builds up a timestamped historical record that can be loaded and analyzed without any manual data entry.

 ---